CrowdHailer/eyg-lang/NOTES.md

 - [x] Escape in draft mode should be cancel changes not commit changes
 - [ ] hard coded providers
 - [ ] Step in on Tagged Unit -> Tagged Tuple
-- [ ] Pin type, click and bump constraints to top
 - [x] hightlight specific error in top list as the cursor moved over it.
 Is cursor a bettor name for selection in the editor page
 - [x] Tab (Space) to Blanks/Errors (nice but not adding new capabilities)
-- [ ] gleam 18 stdlib to js, json lib and dynamic now useful
 - [x] link from listed error to code point, this needs typer and editor to have same understanding of path.
 - [x] remove tabindex = -1, use position in editor
 - [ ] Syntax sugar for rows where name = variable like js shorthand (nice not functional)